marijnh/Eloquent-JavaScript/20_node.md

 {{index "require function", "npm program"}}

-The following `npm` command, in the directory where the server script lives, installs a specific version of `mime`.
+The following `npm` command, in the directory where the server script lives, installs a specific version of `mime`:

 ```{lang: null}
 $ npm install mime@2.2.0